ITALIAN HOME COOKING

 Description Description

 The Slow Food movement was founded in Italy.
-One of its chief goals is to collect and curate the best and most authentic regional dishes around the world.
-After decades of intensive research, Slow Foods Europe shares from their extensive archives the greatest recipes from Italy’s trattorias, osterias, and other authentically local restaurants—updated and modified to be accessible and easy for home cooks.
+One of its chief goals is to collect and curate the best, most true-to-tradition regional dishes from around the world.
+After decades of intensive research, Slow Foods Europe shares from their extensive archives the greatest recipes from Italy’s local restaurants and families—updated and adapted to be approachable and easy for home cooks.

 Each with its own color photo and every one delectably good, the recipes include: